HraklisPapag/Team-Riot/DATA/README.md

 ### Clean_Tweets_All_Info.csv
 Is the csv file that stores all the information scraped from the twitter API and the information created when cleaning the tweets.

+### ACLED
+Contains the ACLED data of all the protests

 ### Relational_Databases Folder
 Contains the csv files that resemble the relational database of Clean_Tweets_All_Info.csv Has the following files: